OpenNMS/opennms/ui/README.md

 # Vue 3 + Typescript + Vite

-This template should help get you started developing with Vue 3, Typescript 4.9 and Vite 4.
+This template should help you start developing with Vue 3, Typescript 4.9, and Vite 4.

 ## Build instructions